Elderly wife killed, husband severely burned in violent home invasion

 LITTLETON, NC (WTVD) --An elderly couple became victims of a home invasion, kidnapping and fire on Friday.

-Nancy Alford was killed in the fire and her husband, Rev. John Alford, was severely burned.
+Nancy Alford was killed in the fire and her husband, the Rev. John Alford, was severely burned.

 Wallace Brown, a former state trooper and longtime friend said, "There wasn't a nicer couple in the world that I know of.
 I can't imagine anybody dying that kind of death, especially from somebody who's not worth a dime.
 It's terrible, terrible."

 Investigators said one intruder beat up John.
 Nancy was then kidnapped and forced to withdraw money from a bank.
-When she was taken home the house caught on fire and Nancy died inside.
+When she was taken home, the house caught on fire and Nancy died inside.

 Kim Jones has delivered their newspaper for years.
-She came by the home and offered her prayers and condolences at the foot of the driveway.
+She came to the home and offered her prayers and condolences at the foot of the driveway.

 She has known the couple since childhood.